fsalehpour/trip-sorter/README.md

 ## Extending New Types of Transport

-You can create new types of transport as long as they extend the `AbstractBoardingCard` or implement `EdgeInterface`.
+New types of transport can be created by extending `AbstractBoardingCard`.

 ## Sorting Algorithm